jacobgil/pytorch-grad-cam/README.md

 - SwinT: model.layers[-1].blocks[-1].norm1

-If you pass a list with several layers, the CAM will be averaged accross them.
+If you pass a list with several layers, the CAM will be averaged across them.
 This can be useful if you're not sure what layer will perform best.

 ----------